admin-shell-io/smt-semantic-models/io.admin-shell.idta.batterypass.technical_data/README.md

 *	Digital Battery Passport - Part 7: Circularity  (IDTA-02035-7)

-Source GitHub IDTA: https://github.com/admin-shell-io/submodel-templates Source Content Hub of the IDTA: [IDTA-02035-4 V1.2]()
+Source GitHub IDTA: https://github.com/admin-shell-io/submodel-templates Source Content Hub of the IDTA: [IDTA-02035-4 V2.0]()

 # General

 The folder "gen" for each version contains sample JSON files generated for the aspect model(s)

-Deviations from IDTA-02003-1-2
+Deviations from IDTA-02003-2-0

-- productClassifications not included
+- optional productClassifications not included
+- optional furtherInformation not included
+- optional specificDescriptions not included

+- TechnicalPropertyAreas not realized as SML but as SMC (https://github.com/admin-shell-io/submodel-templates/issues/175)

 # Changelog
 All notable changes to this model will be documented in this section.